President Iohannis to attend European Council meeting in Brussels, Oct. 15-16

 The summit's agenda includes the COVID-19 pandemic, future relations between the European Union and the United Kingdom, and the fight against climate change.
 At the same time, the European leaders will look into the external relations of the European Union.

-According to the Romanian Presidential Administration, when addressing the COVID-19 pandemic, the EU leaders will focus on the current epidemiological situation, measures to contain the virus, the economic and social impact of the pandemic and the need for economic recovery, as well as the development of vaccines against COVID-19.
+According to the Romanian Presidential Administration, when addressing the COVID-19 pandemic, the EU leaders current epidemiological situation, measures to contain the virus, the economic and social impact of the pandemic and the need for economic recovery, as well as the development of vaccines against COVID-19.

 "President Klaus Iohannis will express his concern about an explosion in the number of COVID-19 cases Europewide, and advocate increased coordination among the member states of the European Union.
-The President of Romania will also endorse the restoration, as soon as possible, of the four freedoms of movement within the European Union's internal market and speak up in favour of maintaining open supply flows between member states."
+The President of Romania will also endorse the restoration, as soon as possible, of the four freedoms of movement within the European Union's internal market and speak up in favour of maintaining open supply flows between member states," the Presidential Administration pointed out.

 The EU leaders will also address the latest developments and prospects for the ongoing negotiations on the future EU-UK partnership agreement, as well as preparatory measures for the end of the transition period on December 31.